CatalaLang/catala-formalization/README.md

 This is the companion artifact to the paper "Should You Use Continuation Semantics for Your 𝜆-calculus?
 Application to Catala’s Verified Compilation".

-This artifact only contains the Coq code described in the paper.
+This artifact only contains the Rocq code described in the paper.
 We will include the transformation implementation in the official Catala compiler when submitting to the OOPSLA Artifacts track.

 ## File detailed description.